bigcommerce/dev-docs/docs/api-docs/getting-started/best-practices.md

 * Determining an acceptable average rate of requests, by dividing `X-Rate-Limit-Requests-Quota` by `X-Rate-Limit-Time-Window-Seconds`, and then self-throttling to that rate.

 <!-- theme: warning -->
 > #### Note
 > Endpoints that accept bulk requests may have specific limitations on the number of accepted parallel requests.
-For example, making multiple parallel `upsert` requests to [`/pricelists/{price_list_id}/records`](/api-reference/store-management/price-lists/price-lists-records/setpricelistrecordcollection) will result in a `429` error response -- these limitations are documented at the operation level in the API reference.
+For example, making multiple parallel `upsert` requests to [`/pricelists/{price_list_id}/records`](/api-reference/store-management/price-lists/price-lists-records/setpricelistrecordcollection) will result in a `429` error response.
+These limitations are documented at the operation level in the API reference.

 ### Making requests with the Storefront Cart API
 Client-side applications should avoid polling the [Storefront Cart API](/api-reference/cart-checkout/storefront-cart-api) on interval.
 Hundreds of thousands of browsers could potentially poll the Storefront Cart API at any given time, causing a significant load increase to BigCommerce's servers.
 We may take action against a store using this practice to prevent interruptions in service to other stores.